 At a table

-In 1934 Dali and Gala were on their first trip to the US, the country that had long intrigued Dali who loved the idea of a “new country” and the opportunities he saw there, which are symbolized by the egg, a symbol of a birth of something new, or of a change taking place.
+In 1934 Dali and Gala were on their first trip to the US, the country that had long intrigued Dali who loved the idea of a “new country” and the opportunities he saw there, which are symbolized by the egg, a symbol of the birth of something new, or of a change taking place.
 Here Dali really pays the tribute to the US, since the black hole in the egg forms the shape of North America, with South America painted in gold beneath it.

 This ‘light yet melancholy’ Fauvist painting shows girls just after decorating a Christmas tree.
 Critics described it as ‘ironic, sentimentally unholy’ and consider it a commentary on upper-class Norwegian households and Munch’s own ‘pietistic home background’.
-Prostitution was one of Munch‘s favourite themes to the extent that one particular room in a German brothel inspired him to make an entire series of paintings, The Green Room.
+Prostitution was one of Munch‘s favorite themes to the extent that one particular room in a German brothel inspired him to make an entire series of paintings, The Green Room.

 Christmas time – stay jolly with: